adonisjs/v5-docs/content/guides/digging-deeper/redis.md

+---
+summary: Use the Redis module of AdonisJS to interact with a Redis database.
+---

 AdonisJS has its own first party package for working with Redis databases.
 It internally uses [ioredis](https://github.com/luin/ioredis) but improves the **pub/sub layer** and provides first class support for **connections management** and **health checks**.

 The first step is  to install and configure the package using the following instructions.